 Electronic Billing Services (EDI, ERA, EFT)

-AmeriHealth Caritas Pennsylvania and AmeriHealth Caritas Northeast (the “Plan”) contract with Change Healthcare – one of the largest electronic data interchange (EDI) clearinghouses in the country – to offer state-of-the-art EDI and other electronic billing services.
+AmeriHealth Caritas Pennsylvania (the “Plan”) contracts with Change Healthcare – one of the largest electronic data interchange (EDI) clearinghouses in the country – to offer state-of-the-art EDI and other electronic billing services.
 Use of EDI can boost claims submission efficiency and timeliness of reimbursement to enhance your revenue cycle.

 Electronic Claims Submission (EDI)